Resources for Parents & Guardians

 Free & Reduced Price Lunch Application

 Free and Reduced-Price Meals are available to families who believe they may qualify.
 If your family chooses to apply please complete an ONLINE Free and Reduced Meal Price Application Form.
+For a paper application, please visit any of the offices at James Logan, or the main cafeteria.
+(Please note that the processing time for paper application is longer than the online form.)

 Please note that a new meal application must be submitted at the beginning of each school year.